-Malicious and deliberate damage of or to residence hall property will result in automatic dismissal from the residence halls.
-Students that do not report accidental damage will fine \$25.
-If a resident of East Hall Apartments gets a major violation infraction, the resident may be transferred to a different residence hall if space if available.
+Malicious and deliberate damage to residence hall property will result in automatic dismissal from the residence halls.
+Students that do not report accidental damage will be fined \$25.
+If a resident of Wojciechowski Hall Apartments gets a major violation infraction, the resident may be transferred to a different residence hall.